 - An appeal of a restricted/prohibited violation during evening or weekend hours.
 Although the requirement of display of a permit is suspended during some evening and weekend hours, all parking restrictions and prohibitions are enforced 24 hours per day, seven days per week.

 - An appeal based on your need to load or unload.
-Any vehicle that does not receive prior authorization from the Campus Safety Department Office to load or unload and displays a valid permit is in violation of parking regulations.
+Any vehicle that does not receive prior authorization from Campus Safety to load or unload and displays a valid permit is in violation of parking regulations.
 Approval cannot be granted after the fact for loading/unloading.

 - An appeal from a guest/visitor stating that he or she was not aware of the parking regulations.
 It is well-publicized that faculty, staff, and students are responsible for obtaining a valid parking permit for their guests and should ensure that their guest parks legally.